ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Remote action calls map to events similar to local calls (e.g., a remote `Close` causes the Connection to either send a `Closed` event or a `ConnectionError` event), but, different from local action calls, it is not guaranteed that such events will indeed be invoked.
-When an application needs to free resources associated with a Connection, it should therefore not rely on the invocation of such events due to termination calls from the Remote Endpoint, but instead use the local termination actions.
+When an application needs to free resources associated with a Connection, it ought not to therefore rely on the invocation of such events due to termination calls from the Remote Endpoint, but instead use the local termination actions.

 `Close` terminates a Connection after satisfying all the requirements that were